Lena-Sazh/Lena-Sazh/README.md

-## 👋 Hi there!
+##  👋:blush: Hi there!
+I'm Lena

-This is where my coding journey starts :purple_heart:

-Open to any collab :blush:
+* Welcome to my coding playground.

+* I'm a QA engineer who is passionate about developing the best solutions for process improving.
+And programming is an integral part of any process automation.
+So this is where my journey into universe of programming begins.

+* As a life-long learner I enjoy meeting new people and value hearing new perspectives.
+Here I'm open to any collab.

 ___
+## :blue_heart: Some tools I'm exploring and mastering

 ### :hammer_and_pick: Code

 <code><img height="40" src="https://github.com/Lena-Sazh/Lena-Sazh/blob/main/src/test/resources/logo/Intelij_IDEA.png"></code>